-Remembering the date which will live in infamy.
+Remembering the date which will live in infamy

 When a copyboy dropped off copies of the latest edition at the city desk a few weeks later, I saw the picture of the flag-raising on Iwo Jima -- page one, front and center.
 No missing it.
 News stories documented the bloody struggle.
 So bloody the US Marine deaths on Iwo Jima were one-third of all Marine deaths in World War II.

-One day I was told to go to the Daily News library -- called the morgue at that time -- to get the clips on Ernie Pyle, the beloved war correspondent killed by a machine-gun near Okinawa.
+One day I was told to go the library -- the morgue of an earlier time -- to get the clips on Ernie Pyle, the beloved correspondent fatally shot in the early days of the Battle of Okinawa, "the bloodiest battle of the Pacific War."

 The war was always there.